Nick Fortes Player Props: Marlins vs. Rangers

 Nick Fortes At The Plate

-- Fortes is hitting .214 with four doubles, four home runs and 13 walks.
+- Fortes is batting .217 with five doubles, four home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.